facebook

 ST3-SCI-01

-• Recognise that an electrical circuit transfers electrical energy from a source, through a pathway, to a device that transforms electrical energy into other forms of energy
+• Recognise that an electrical circuit transfers electrical energy from a source to a device that transforms it into other forms

 • Plan and construct simple electrical circuits to model the transfer and transformation of energy